 The count of the immutability period indicated in the backup repository settings starts from the moment the last restore point in the active chain is created.
 For example:

 - The full backup file of the active backup chain was created on January 12.
 The first increment was created on January 13.
 The second and last increment was created on January 14.

 - The immutability period indicated at the backup repository settings is 10 days.

 - The backup files will be immutable until January 24: the date of the last restore point creation (January 14) + 10 days.

-A hardened immutable repository supports backup files created with the following types of jobs:
+The hardened repository supports backups created with the following types of jobs:

 - VMware, Hyper-V VM backup jobs and backup copy jobs created by Veeam Backup & Replication

-- Backup copy jobs created by Veeam Backup for Azure, Veeam Backup for AWS and Veeam Backup for Google Cloud Platform
+- Backup copy jobs for backups created by Veeam Backup for Azure, Veeam Backup for AWS and Veeam Backup for Google Cloud Platform

 - Physical machines backup jobs created by Veeam Agents (Windows, Linux, MAC, AIX, Solaris)

 - vCD VM backup jobs